You are here: Home > Strategies > Working Out Poker Percentages

 We have 20% chance of hitting the card we need to make our flush.

-Remember that 4:1 is a ratio and not a fraction.
+Remember that 4:1, pronounced as saying “Four to one”, is a ratio and not a fraction.
 4:1 is not the same as one quarter.
 4:1 means that for every five games you play, you will lose four games, and win one.

-We have covered working out the percentage for your next card all well and good when we are playing the turn, but what about playing the flop when there are two cards to come?
+We have covered working out the percentage for your next card which is all well and good when we are playing the turn, but what about playing the flop when there are two cards still to come?

 I have my flush draw again and someone has just gone all in on the flop against me.
-What are my odds of hitting my flush by the river?
+What are the odds of hitting my flush by the river?

 ![]() |